For further information, contact your account manager or our customer service team.

 EU's new General Data Protection Regulation (GDPR) takes effect next year.
 This will also mean tightening data security requirements for many organisations.
 Both public and private sector organisations will need to adopt even stricter practices to ensure the safety of personal data they are processing.

 IT lifecycle management is a part of accountability

-The technological focus in GDPR preparation has been around data subject rights, data storage and software security.
-However, GDPR is also about processes, hardware and operational aspects of data protection.
+The technological focus in compliance preparation has been around data subject rights, data storage and software security.
+However, compliance is also about processes, hardware and operational aspects of data protection.

 5 things to consider when preparing for GDPR

-- Instead of a separate one-time effort, GDPR compliance should be a part of permanent processes.
+Instead of a separate one-time effort, compliance should be a part of permanent processes.

-During its twenty years of operation, 3 Step IT has specialised in IT lifecycle management.
-Through our solutions and services we support our customers journey towards GDPR compliance now and in the future.
+For over 20 years we have specialised in IT lifecycle management.
+Through our solutions and services we support our customers journey towards compliance now and in the future.